Timeline of the British Columbia Legislature raids

-The timeline of the BC Legislature Raids is the series of key dates associated with the investigation, trial and political outcomes related to the BC Legislature Raids.
+The timeline of the British Columbia Legislature raids is the series of key dates associated with the investigation, trial and political outcomes related to the British Columbia Legislature raids.

 The public first became aware of the issue on December 28, 2003, when television cameras recorded "a shocking raid" by police officers into the legislative buildings of the provincial government of British Columbia (BC), Canada.
 Images of officers of the Royal Canadian Mounted Police (RCMP) and Victoria Police Department hauling boxes of evidence were widely broadcast.
 The offices searched belonged to Dave Basi and Bob Virk, ministerial assistants to two cabinet ministers.
 The main criminal trial ended in October 2010 with Virk and Basi pleading guilty to breach of trust.
 Public questions and controversies continue about payment of $6 million by government to cover their legal fees and whether more people were involved in the corruption activities.